vickidecastro/using-snapchat-election-data-to-predict-ad-impressions/README.md

 - Simple: 2146773.986 (Ad Spend)
 - Multiple: 2121130.677 (Ad Spend and Total Time)

 Standard error represents reliability of the mean.
-The multiple regression model has a smaller SE, meaning its mean provides a more accurate reflection of the true population mean.
+The multiple regression model has a smaller SE, meaning its mean provides a more accurate reflection of the true population mean than the simple model.

 ![image](https://user-images.githubusercontent.com/70858878/94759000-bdc3a900-036c-11eb-8cf7-d18ea5531277.png)

 The figure above shows Ad Spend vs Number of Ad Impressions using Snapchat political data.
 I used ad spend as the predictor variable for the simple regression because its R^2 value of 70% was fairly high, compared to the R^2 value of 0.0118 from a simple regression analysis using total time of ad campaign as the predictor variable.

-The two figures below show the summary output for both regressions using the data analysis function in Excel:
+The two figures below show the summary output for both regressions using the data analysis function in Excel.
 <img width="683" alt="Screen Shot 2020-09-30 at 10 37 28 PM" src="https://user-images.githubusercontent.com/70858878/94759301-8a354e80-036d-11eb-932e-2a7904f9fd20.png">

 <img width="773" alt="Screen Shot 2020-09-30 at 10 36 29 PM" src="https://user-images.githubusercontent.com/70858878/94759270-696cf900-036d-11eb-9a8c-84be99b74043.png">

 ## Summary
 Our multiple regression analysis shows us that ad spend and total time of ad campaign explain 70.7% of the variation in number of ad impressions.
-70.7% is a meaningful amount, as it indicates that a majority of the variance in ad impressions are explained by our two chosen predictor variables.
+70.7% is a meaningful amount, as it indicates that a majority of the variance in ad impressions is explained by our two chosen predictor variables.

 As both coefficients are positive, we can deduce that increasing ad spent and increasing total time of ad campaign would result in a higher number of ad impressions, which intuitively makes sense.